JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] Multiple Availability Zones allows for data replication and global reach.
 - [ ] Multiple Availability Zones within a region increases the storage capacity available in that region.

+### What is the most cost-effective purchasing option for running a set of EC2 instances that must always be available for a period of two months?

+- [x] On-Demand Instances.
+- [ ] Spot Instances.
+- [ ] Reserved Instances - All Upfront.
+- [ ] Reserved Instances - No Upfront.

 # End